cmbiwer/guardian-inj/README.md

 ## dependencies

+The instructions assume you are running on a work station in the control room of the observatory.

-This project requires swig version greater than version 2.0.11.
-And the following python packages of glue, pcaspy, and ligo-gracedb.
+This project requires swig version greater than version 2.0.11 to be installed.
+And the following python packages to be installed glue, pcaspy, and ligo-gracedb.

 ## how to run